WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 ##### 404 (Not Found)

-When you try to get information from a transfer we cannot find, or that you don't have access to, we will respond with `404 Not Found`.
+When you try to get information from a transfer we cannot find, or that you don't have access to, this endpoint will return an HTTP response with a status code of `400` and a body as below.

 ```json
 {